MRU-CSIS-1501-201704-001/general-design-marking/README.md

 ## Major Issues

 - [ ] you have 5 or more confusingly-named variables and/or constants
-- [ ] you don’t provide comments for things that are not obvious
+- [ ] you don’t provide comments for things that are not obvious from the code itself
 - [ ] your variable and/or constant names aren’t expressive
 - [ ] you disregard explicit instructions on the assignment
 - [ ] you use unreasonable variable types